The 2019 Summer Reading Program is “A Universe of Stories!”

 Q: How does a summer reader earn points?

-A: Youth of all ages are welcome to participate in the reading incentive program, which encourages reading, & other literacy-related challenges to keep brains sharp over the summer.
+A: Youth of all ages are welcome to participate in the reading incentive program, which encourages reading & other literacy-related challenges to keep brains in good shape over the summer.
 You can earn points on your own schedule & redeem those points for prizes.
-Sign up for points logs any time in the summer (sign-up begins near the end of the school year).
+Sign up for points logs any time in the summer (sign-up begins May 28th, stamp #1 available until 6/17).
 Points are earned by stamping your log when you visit the library.

-There are 6 different stamps worth 20 points each over the course of the summer.
+This year, there are 5 different stamps worth 20 points each over the course of the summer.
 The act of stamping at the youth desk is a promise (honor system) that kids have been spending time reading during the summer weeks.
 No book list or time log is required.
 Library staff reserve the right to ask summer readers about their summer reading.

 Q: How does a chapter book reader (3rd grade and older) earn extra points?